Ace-Extrenof/AoS/content/Chapter-1.md

 "Apparently two people have initiated dominion in close proximity, they have had been fighting for three hours straight but it seems to have calmed down.
 We need to-"

 "Say no more..."
 Jim interrupted him and took out his gun from utility belt.
-The gun install turned fiery red and flames started coming out the guns body.
+The gun instantly turned fiery red and flames started coming out the guns body.

 The next moment, Jim wasn't to be seen.